-- financial instruments measured at fair value; - defined benefit pension plans plan assets measured at fair value; - assets held for sale measured at the lower of carrying value and fair value, less cost to sell.
+- financial instruments some of which are measured at fair value; - defined benefit pension plans plan assets measured at fair value; - assets held for sale measured at the lower of carrying value and fair value, less cost to sell.

-Where necessary, comparative figures have been reclassified to conform to changes in the presentation of the current period.
+Where necessary and as described in relevant notes, comparative figures have been reclassified to conform to changes in the presentation of the current period.